hackclub/hackclub/workshops/slack_pfp/README.md

 To begin you will need to be a member of a Slack Workspace.
 The easiest way to join one is to join [Hack Club's](https://hackclub.com/slack).

 Then visit the [Slack "Build" page](https://api.slack.com/apps).
-Click the large green button that says `Create New App`.
+Click the large green button that says `Create an App` and select `From scratch` on the next screen.

 Name it whatever you'd like, and choose the workspace you'd like the app to be for.